-Ready to paint a big idea on a big wall, but not sure where to start — or nervous about scaling up and making big mistakes?
-Artist Allison Tinati, who paints as Hueman , has your back.
-Her colorful, abstract, and emotional murals climb up building sides from Florida to LA, so she knows a thing or two about going big or going home.
-Whether you're tackling your first public space or your kid's playroom wall , Hueman's five tips will help make it a success.
+Whether you're ready to paint a big idea on a big wall but aren't sure where to start — or you're just nervous about scaling up and making big mistakes — artist Allison Tinati, who paints as Hueman , has your back.
+Her colorful, abstract and emotional murals climb up buildings all across the country, so she knows a thing or two about going big or going home.
+Whether you're tackling your first public space or your kid's playroom wall , Hueman's top tips will help make it a success.

 Make a detailed sketch ahead of time, and choose exactly which colors you will use and where.
-That way when it's time to paint, you can get right at it without having to constantly make decisions.
+That way, once it's time to paint you can get right to it without having to constantly make decisions.

-Try creating a digital mockup of your mural — take a photo of the wall you're painting and try ideas directly on it so that you can see what it will look like in its environment.
+Create a digital mockup of your mural — simply snap a photo of the wall you're painting, then play around with different ideas directly on that mockup so you can see what it will look like in its environment.

-Being a muralist is like being an athlete — you're on your feet all day, weathering the elements, and you need to have stamina.
+Being a muralist is like being an athlete — you're on your feet all day weathering the elements, and you need to have stamina.
 So it's imperative that you stay hydrated, eat well and get plenty of rest.